Your ticket to better health!

 The arts offer a vehicle to create empathy, change minds and communicate health messaging to drive positive behavior change.
 As a trusted messenger and community partner, NJPAC can improve access to health and wellness information, promote a broader public understanding of the value of arts/culture, and increase access to the arts, which drives health equity.

 To date, there is no open-source resource available to artists for skill building, networking, benchmarking, and resource sharing.
-NJPAC and Rutgers University will fill this gap by developing affordable, accessible online education modules to enable evidence-based use of the arts for health promotion and wellness in communities nationwide.
+NJPAC and Rutgers Arts Online will fill this gap by developing affordable, accessible online education courses to enable evidence-based use of the arts for health promotion and wellness in communities nationwide.

 Why this matters: